 Analyzing Endo International's Unusual Options Activity

-Endo International (NASDAQ:ENDP) shares experienced unusual options activity on Thursday.
-The stock price moved down to $3.81 following the option alert.
+On Tuesday, shares of Endo International (NASDAQ:ENDP) saw unusual options activity.
+After the option alert, the stock price moved down to $3.69.

 - Option Type: TRADE